phalcon-orphanage/docs/en/reference/di.rst

             // this will return the same connection everytime
             $connection = $this->_di->getShared('db');

-            //This method also requires a input filtering service
+            //This method also requires an input filtering service
             $filter = $this->_db->get('filter');

         }